estuhr1206/personal_bot/README.md

 git clone https://github.com/Joeclinton1/google-images-download.git

-cd google-images-download && python setup.py install
+cd google-images-download THEN do python setup.py install

 # Using this bot